Few-Shot Unlearning by Model Inversion: Abstract

 \section{Abstract}

-We consider the problem of machine unlearning to erase a target dataset, which causes an unwanted behavior, from the trained model when the training dataset is not given.
-Previous works have assumed that the target dataset indicates all the training data imposing the unwanted behavior.
-However, it is often infeasible to obtain such a complete indication.
-We hence address a practical scenario of unlearning provided a few samples of target data, so-called {\it few-shot unlearning}.
-To this end, we devise a straightforward framework, including a new model inversion technique to retrieve the training data from the model, followed by filtering out samples similar to the target samples and then relearning.
-We demonstrate that our method using only a subset of target data can outperform the state-of-the-art methods with a full indication of target data.
+We consider a practical scenario of machine unlearning to erase a target dataset, which causes unexpected behavior from the trained model.
+The target dataset is often assumed to be fully identifiable in a standard unlearning scenario.
+Such a flawless identification, however, is almost impossible if the training dataset is inaccessible at the time of unlearning.
+Unlike previous approaches requiring a complete set of targets, we consider {\it few-shot unlearning} scenario when only a few samples of target data are available.
+To this end, we formulate the few-shot unlearning problem specifying intentions behind the unlearning request (e.g., purely unlearning, mislabel correction, privacy protection), and we devise a straightforward framework that (i) retrieves a proxy of the training data via model inversion fully exploiting information available in the context of unlearning; (ii) adjusts the proxy according to the unlearning intention; and (iii) updates the model with the adjusted proxy.
+We demonstrate that our method using only a subset of target data can outperform the state-of-the-art unlearning methods even with a complete indication of target data.